 Overall the health and wellbeing of people in Shropshire is good and life expectancy is higher than the national average.
-However, as more of us live longer, we want to ensure that we are able to maintain good health, and the quality of our lives, for longer - adding life to years as well as years to life.
-Currently for men in Shropshire the difference between healthy life expectancy and life expectancy is 15 years and 18 years for women.
+However, as more of us live longer, we want to ensure that we are able to maintain good health, and the quality of our lives, for longer: adding life to years as well as years to life.
+Currently in Shropshire the difference between healthy life expectancy and life expectancy is 15 years for men and 18 years for women.
+This means that on average men will spend the last 15 years of their life in ill-health.
+Ideally we want to reduce the gap between healthy life expectancy and life expectancy.